adrianp2021/SEI-Project-1/README.md

 ## Brief

-Within a timeframe of 8 days, I had to build a fully functional browser game with vanilla JavaSript.
+Within a timeframe of 8 days, I had to build a fully functional browser game with Vanilla JavaSript.

 ## Technologies used